learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 ## Summary

-In this lab, we learned how to create, fit, and interpret results for Hierarchical Agglomerative Clustering algorithms!
+In this codealong, we learned how to create, fit, and interpret results for Hierarchical Agglomerative Clustering algorithms!
 We took a look at the decisions taken by the algorithm at each step to merge similar clusters, compared results for 3 different linkage criteria, and even created and interpreted a Dendrogram of results!